andreamussap/everypillreminder/docs/index.md

 With a few simple steps you can input individuals, and get hourly, daily, or weekly reminders.

-> No longer will you need to worry about forgetting time and dosage!
+>No longer will you need to worry about forgetting time and dosage!

-With EveryPill Reminder pharmaceutical information can be shared(*) between users.
+With **EveryPill Reminder**, pharmaceutical information can be shared(*) between users.
 This is a very useful feature in many situations.

 **Think about this scenario:** you manage your child’s medicine.
 You’ll be away for few days and you ask your partner to take care of the child’s medicine.
 In this case, instead of your partner adding the medication to his/her App (add name, type, alarm, etc.), you can share the relevant information with him/her, and when they choose to accept it, it will be automatically added to his/her App.